Music of North Carolina: Alternative rock

-R&B, funk, and hip hop
+Soul/R&B

+Saxophonist Maceo Parker and his brother drummer Melvin Parker, best known for their work with James Brown, were born in Kinston.
+Funk band L.T.D. formed in Greensboro.
+Washington Go-Go singer/guitarist Chuck Brown was born in Gaston.
 Soul singer Ruby Johnson was born in Elizabeth City.
-Funk singer Betty Davis was born in Durham.
-Singer/guitarist Chuck Brown was born in Gaston.
+Funk rock singer Betty Davis was born in Durham.
 Funkadelic guitarist Tawl Ross was born in Wagram.

-Saxophonist Maceo Parker and his brother drummer Melvin Parker, best known for their work with James Brown, were born in Kinston.
-L.T.D. formed in Greensboro.
+Hip hop

 The Triangle metropolitan area also boasts a long-standing and diverse hip-hop scene.
 During hip-hop's golden era in the mid-90s, the Lords of the Underground (who met while attending Shaw University), Omniscence, and Yaggfu Front were acclaimed.
 In 1998, Little Brother, composed of Rapper Big Pooh, Phonte, and 9th Wonder, met while attending North Carolina Central University.
 The successful alternative hip hop group also co-founded the Justus League collective, which features other important North Carolina emcees, including L.E.G.A.C.Y., The Away Team, Darien Brockington, Edgar Allen Floe, Chaundon, and Cesar Comanche.

 Other major-label rappers and producers from North Carolina include King Mez, from Raleigh.
-King Mez was most recently featured on Dr. Dre's Compton album.
-J. Cole, from Fayetteville has had 6 consecutive No. 1 albums on the Billboard 200 including his debut Cole World: The Sideline Story.; The Apple Juice Kid, Kaze, Ski, Travis Cherry, Wan Gray, from Raleigh; and Petey Pablo ("Raise Up"), from Greenville.
+King Mez was featured on Dr. Dre's Compton album.
+J. Cole, from Fayetteville has had six consecutive No. 1 albums on the Billboard 200 including his debut Cole World: The Sideline Story.; The Apple Juice Kid, Kaze, Ski, Travis Cherry, Wan Gray, from Raleigh; and Petey Pablo ("Raise Up"), from Greenville.
 Rapsody, and Well-known underground act Troop 41.
 Driicky Graham is from Oxford.

-Charlotte also has some notable rappers, including DaBaby (had two No. 1 albums on the Billboard 200, like Kirk in 2019), WELL$, Deniro Farrar, Lute, Bettie Grind, Mr. 704, Quaz, and Ruga.
-Charlotte's r&b group Jodeci had a No. 2 album on the Billboard 200 in 1995 with The Show, the After Party, the Hotel.
-Charlotte's K-Ci & JoJo (of Jodeci) had 2 No. 1 hits on the Billboard Hot 100, including the R&B song "All My Life" in 1998.
+Charlotte also has some notable rappers, including DaBaby (had two No. 1 albums on the Billboard 200, such as Kirk in 2019), WELL$, Deniro Farrar, Lute, Bettie Grind, Mr. 704, Quaz, and Ruga.
+Charlotte's R&B group Jodeci had a No. 2 album on the Billboard 200 in 1995 with The Show, the After Party, the Hotel.
+Charlotte's K-Ci & JoJo (of Jodeci) had two No. 1 hits on the Billboard Hot 100, including the R&B song "All My Life" in 1998.
 Also from Charlotte is R&B singer Anthony Hamilton.

 American Idol winner Fantasia, from High Point, had a No. 1 Billboard Hot 100 hit with the soul song "I Believe" in 2004.